numical/script-ext-html-webpack-plugin/README.md

 ]
 ```
 * If webpack processing actually errors, first try adding the configuration option `removeInlinedAssets: false`.
 This is a development flag intended to mitigate one risky aspect of the implementation.
 Again, feedback on this would be much appreciated.
+* An alternative approach, based on jade templates is illustrated in the [HtmlWebpackPlugin inline example](https://github.com/ampedandwired/html-webpack-plugin/tree/master/examples/inline).